 I’ve always found it interesting and rewarding to follow the twitter feeds from fellow digital humanists attending talks at the annual convention of the MLA (which I, trained as an anthropologist, have never attended).
-Not only is it a joy to get a realtime ticker tape feed of colleagues’ responses to an event as it unfolds, it is also like receiving intelligence from the front of a cultural campaign that affects our professional lives.
-For it is at the MLA, and not at the annual Digital Humanities conference, that the field gets its annual surge of energy and direction, as its members become pumped or annoyed or both by the response the subfield receives from the people who matter — the wider group of established but uninitiated faculty who still run departments and journals and other prestige granting institutions.
-Unlike the DH conferences, which are in-group rites of solidarity in which we learn about new projects and tools and speak to the choir, or THATCamp events, which are like Methodist revivals for the recruitment of new souls (or, for the initiated, like Dead shows), it is at the MLA that we digital humanists experience the kind of cultural encounter with the Other that defines our identity as a field.
+Not only is it a joy to get a realtime ticker tape feed of colleagues’ responses to an event as it unfolds, it is also like receiving intelligence from the front lines of a cultural campaign that affects all of our professional lives.
+For it is at the MLA, and not at the annual Digital Humanities conference, that the field gets its annual surge of energy and direction, as its members become pumped or annoyed or both by the responses the subfield receives from the people who matter — the wider group of established but uninitiated faculty who still run departments and journals and other prestige granting institutions.
+Unlike the DH conferences, which are in-group rites of solidarity where we learn about new projects and tools and speak to the choir, or THATCamp events, which are like Methodist revivals for the recruitment of new souls (or, for the initiated, like Dead shows), it is at the MLA that we digital humanists experience the kind of cultural encounter with the Other that defines our identity as a field.
 At the MLA we learn where we stand and where we need to move, as we position ourselves in the contested territories of our professional milieux.
 This makes sense: the digital humanities is essentially a movement whose center of gravity lies within departments of English, even if the long tail of DH comprises members from other disciplines, most notably historians (who, however, just as often are content to describe themselves as digital historians), and even if DH seeks to occupy much of the territory already occupied by Media Studies.

 A couple of years ago the in-conference twitter and post-conference blog buzz reflected the thrill and anxiety of a field newly recognized but still misunderstood by outsiders.
 Whereas once digital humanists represented a relatively obscure specialization, now their panels were suddenly standing room only.
 When marginal groups suddenly gain recognition like this, a number of things predictably happen.
 For one, outsiders fear that the ground rules for success have changed under their feet and either put up resistance or jump on the band wagon.
 Among these cultural noobs there emerge both critics and spokespeople for the field, neither of whom possess an understanding of its history or ethos.
 This triggers a response from insiders, the locals, who begin to push back and assert identity claims and emphasize hard-to-copy signs of authenticity.
 Something like this has happened in DH.
 On the one hand, fears of a cultural takeover were expressed by those who feared DH would repeat the history of how “theory” took over departments in the 1980s.
 As William Pannapacker put it in the Chronicle, “the digital humanities seem more exclusive, more cliquish, than they did even one year ago” and “the grassroots days seem to be ending.”
 On the other hand, the buzz produced a number of posts by insiders attempting to define the digital humanities or to otherwise satisfy the desire of outsiders to learn more about DH.
 I confess that my own post on the subject was inspired by this outpouring.
 To his eternal credit, Matt Gold captured this important historical moment in Debates in the Digital Humanities.
 But although the theme of inclusiveness and openness runs through these efforts at, and as often resistances to, defining the digital humanities, a deeper theme runs through nearly all of them — that the digital humanities is, above all, an experience, an intersection, an umbrella, a practice, a “way,” which cannot be defined easily, if at all.
 Ironically, nothing is more forbidding to an outsider.
 For clearly there are many distinctive and indeed obvious traits that define what digital humanists do and believe and how they are funded and organized that are not being mentioned and which, by their very tacitness, have the unintended effect of forming the protective border of an in-group.
 In the end, these sorts of anti-definitions function as claims of authenticity by those who make them, much as aristocrats protect themselves by a wall of inarticulable taste or scientists by invoking the category of genius.
 Which takes me to this year’s MLA.